xyntechx/xyntechx/README.md

 - Bronze Medal in the 2020 Singapore Junior Physics Olympiad
 - Top in Cohort (Primary/Grade 1 - Secondary 3/Grade 9) (as of now)

-# My Programming Milestones

-## My First Code
-During my 8th grade finals, I became intrigued about the world of programming - for no tangible reason!
-The first language I learnt is Java and I used [Codecademy](https://www.codecademy.com/) to learn its syntax.
-> I fell in love instantly.

-One thing I realised is how similar programming is to math; in both subjects, we are expected to solve novel problems using already-established equations/syntax.
-The freedom and challenge offered by programming made me addicted to it.
-Instead of studying, I spent my time coding and trying out different (simple) projects in Codecademy.
-For those of you who are wondering, don't worry, I still did well for my finals (I came in 1st in my cohort - weird flex but ok).

-## Project ARdent
-Project ARdent, a personal assistant wearable device tailored for elderly with dementia that incorporates Augmented Reality (AR) and electronics, offers interactive 3-dimensional notification display to animate reminders at their precise times, e.g. doctor appointments, grandchildren’s birthdays, social events, etc. A smart watch, serving as a placeholder for the AR to be displayed, and glasses as a monitor to view the notifications, are included.
-Project ARdent helps to tackle dementia by setting up simple, consistent, and accessible notifications, enabling the elderly to lead more independent and fruitful lives.
-> Empathy drives innovation

-As this project was positively received by our mentors and beneficiaries, my group (consisting of 4 of my schoolmates and myself) decided to submit Project ARdent to iCAN 2019, an international invention innovation competition in Canada.
-We received, as mentioned above, the **_Gold Medal_** award from the competition, and I'm extremely humbled by this achievement.
-Without the support and hard work of each and every one who is part of the team, we couldn't have won this international award.
-Truly, _united we stand, divided we fall_.

-> Teamwork makes the dream work

-## Black Hole
-On November 2019, I decided to make my own game after playing my childhood game, Minecraft!
-I knew that I wanted to make a simple yet satisfying game as I was inspired by the countless mobile games which I have come across a million times before.
-Hence, I pulled out my laptop, found out about Unity, drew the designs I needed to draw, and proceeded to put things together. _Volia!_ Black Hole was born.

-> If you want to play Black Hole, you can do so by visiting my [BlackHole-Game](https://github.com/xyntechx/BlackHole-Game) repository

-> If you want to check out the code for Black Hole, you can do so by visiting my [BlackHole](https://github.com/xyntechx/BlackHole) repository

-Undoubtedly, the journey wasn't all that easy, especially since this was my first attempt at creating my very own real game from scratch.
-For starters, I had to learn a new language (C#) to be able to program in Unity.
-Afterwards, I had to learn the myriads of Unity-only functions so that I could actually program the game.
-Drawing the designs for the game was also no easy feat.
-Nonetheless, I sincerely enjoyed the process as it made me appreciate the art of programming and designing more.

-# Goals
+## Goals
-As I pursue my passion in programming, I hope to learn many more concepts and techniques in the ever-growing field of Computer Science.
+As I pursue my passion in programming, I look forward to learning many more concepts and techniques in the ever-growing field of Computer Science.
 I hope to create many more games and apps because, in all honesty, I thoroughly enjoy programming and designing as both allow me to express myself creatively in this thought-provoking field.
 I also do hope to be able to learn more research-based and industrial applications of Computer Science.
 Hence, I aim to learn Machine Learning soon!
-Who knows, I may be spending my next finals week programming again (oops).

 **_🌟 Work Hard, Play Hard 🌟_**